mathletedev/notebook/history 110/quiz terms/Quiz 10.md

 ## Tariff of Abominations

-> Most South Carolinians blamed their economic woes on the Tariff of 1828, which they labeled the “**Tariff of Abominations**.”
+> Most South Carolinians blamed their economic woes on the Tariff of 1828, which they labelled the “**Tariff of Abominations**.”
 By taxing British textiles coming into U.S. markets, the 1828 tariff on imported cloth hurt southern cotton growers by reducing British demand for raw cotton from America.
 It also hurt southerners by raising the prices they had to pay for imports.

 ## Nullification